 Red Stag Fulfillment

-Red Stag Fulfillment is a 3PL service with a focus on shipping heavy packages.
+Red Stag Fulfillment is a 3PL service with a focus on shipping heavy packages during an eCommerce order fulfillment process.
 It uses a mix of technology and automation to maximize fulfillment efficiency.
 Red Stag usually partners with eCommerce businesses specializing in oversized, bulky parcels and products that need some form of assembly before shipment.
 The brand charges its clients on a month-to-month basis and does not offer long-term contracts.

 Rakuten Super Logistics